by Anthony Clark

 During printing, PLA does not produce any smell.
 You can buy this biodegradable filament at a low cost.
-It is very environmentally-friendly filaments that you usually want.
+It is a very environmentally-friendly filament that you usually want.

 PETG is made from Polyethylene Terephthalate (PET) enhanced with glycol (hence the letter G after PET).
 The glycol is added to the material composition during polymerization.
 The result is a clearer filament, less brittle, and easier to use than its base form of PET.

 PETG is an excellent filament choice for printing objects that need to be sturdy, have a smooth surface, and require lower Shrinkage.
 The filament is also popular because it’s considered food-safe (but you should still read the Fine Print of any spool you buy to be sure.

 Of course, it’s not all good news: it isn’t great in bridging because it’s super sticky (however, this also means it has excellent layer adhesion), it’s hygroscopic, and it also can be prone to stringing.

 But, if you need a high-strength material and PLA and ABS just won’t cut it, standard PETG is a great option.
 Though standard PETG offers these qualities, there are other blends of this filament built on these properties.